top of page

 A dedicated captain stands at the intersection of military service and healthcare, exemplifying leadership, and commitment as a Korean American nurse anesthetist (CRNA), flanked by a supportive medical team.

-My entire family immigrated to America from Korea in 1988.
-The first job I found was at a dry cleaner called the Iron Door Company, working as a helper.
-Since my youth, I have had heavy family responsibilities, first, caring for my two younger brothers and sister and later having my own family.
-In 2000, my father became terminally ill with cancer and could not manage the family business.
-He needed constant care, and it was up to me.
-I kept the entire family going, even after my father’s death, even to the point of my own emotional and physical depletion.
-After he died, I accepted a position as a research technician at the Biochemistry and Bio Physics Department at Washington University Medical School.
+My whole family moved to America from Korea in 1988.
+The first job I secured was at a dry cleaner named the Iron Door Company, where I worked as a helper.
+From a young age, I've had significant family responsibilities, initially taking care of my two younger brothers and sister, and later managing my own family.
+In 2000, my father was diagnosed with terminal cancer and was unable to run the family business.
+He required constant care, and the responsibility fell on me.
+I supported the entire family, even after my father's passing, pushing myself to the brink of emotional and physical exhaustion.
+After his death, I took a job as a research technician in the Biochemistry and Bio Physics Department at Washington University Medical School.

 CRNA Personal Statement Sample